Schedule Your Diagnostic Consultation

 Building Further Enterprise Value from Audit Reports

 A SOC 3 report is already a sales argument for convincing users and customers that a data center is run professionally and reliably.
-Whether the data center serves just one organization or a number of different customers as in a colocation service, data center guarantees play a large part in the overall credibility and brand image of an enterprise.
+Whether the data center serves just one organization or a number of different customers, as in a colocation service, data center guarantees play a large part in an enterprise's overall credibility and brand image.

 Forward-looking audit practices go still further.

 While remaining objective, auditors take on a counseling role rather than one of just a critic.
-They use their knowledge of data centers to go further than the numbers and to apply practical business logic to make useful evaluations and help in achieving business goals.
+They use their knowledge of data centers to go further than the numbers and apply practical business logic to make useful evaluations and help achieve business goals.

 Do you use internal or external auditors for your data center audit?
 Tell us how you handle this and any pros and cons you see with either approach, with a line or two in the space beneath for comments.